5 Ways to Enjoy Comedy by Shakespeare and His Mates

-Richard Inverne visits Straford-upon-Avon in search of some Shakespearean Comedy.
+Richard Inverne visits Straford upon Avon, in search of some Comedy by Shakespeare.

 The FIRST way to enjoy a Shakespeare comedy… is the play has to be put on!
 What might seem obvious simply wasn’t the case on Tuesday 19 July when arriving in Stratford-upon-Avon for a handful of plays, including three comedies and Hamlet, which isn’t very funny in the end, no matter how we might laugh at Polonius and the Gravedigger.